gbulbul/Alzheimer-Condition-Classification/README.md

-Alzeihmer detection and classification are two different and essential tasks to take precautions for prevention and improve its treatment.
-DL and ML approaches are used to achieve both tasks.
-In this context, detection refers to discover whether a patient is demented or not.
-On the other hand, classification task aims to assign a patient into a correct group of alzeihmer to specify treatment while there are 4 groups defined.
+Alzeihmer classification is essential task to take precautions for prevention and improve its treatment.
+DL and ML approaches are used to achieve this task.
+In this context, classification task aims to assign a patient into a correct group of alzeihmer to specify treatment while there are 4 groups defined.

 ![333302871-c4a92c22-7aee-4195-b933-6ecdab837ad8](https://github.com/user-attachments/assets/943b22ba-387d-496c-9566-96fd0385285c)